1/ To have completed TUTORIAL #1

 The 'new' minor scale is called the Dorian Mode (sometimes the Dorian Scale).
 It is more frequently used in contemporary music.
 If you wish to expand upon a blues scale (the 5 note scale called 'Pentatonic') this is a logical extension.
 Put another way, it can have more practical use than the regular minor scale.

-The good news is you can still extract the Dorian Mode from the scale already practiced.
+The good news is you can still extract the Dorian Mode from the scale already practised.
 The starting position within the C major scale is D. Take a look at this familiar chart extended yet again:-

 PART #2: CHORDS

 Following on from TUTORIAL #1, this part will be pretty easy.
 Exactly the same principle applies.
 Look at the green highlighted notes in Table #3 below.
 Within the minor scale, It identifies C as the 3rd and E as the 5th.
-Play those notes in unison with the A root (1) to produce a A minor chord.
+Play those notes in unison with the A root (1) to produce an A minor chord.

 Once again, this formula of Root, 3rd and 5th is universal and constant for chord creation.
 Use the pattern of intervals to find the scale of a selected key, identify the 3rd and the 5th within it and you have the chord.
-You now know how to contruct any minor chord (& major of course too).
+You now know how to construct any minor chord (& major of course too).